Vaibhav1337/google-cloud-python/README.rst

 mostly stable and is being prepared for release.
 Issues and requests against beta libraries are addressed with a higher priority.

-Beta libraries have development status classifier ``Development Status :: 4 - Beta``.
+Beta libraries have a development status classifier of ``Development Status :: 4 - Beta``.

 Alpha Support
 -------------

-**Alpha** indicates that the client library for a particular service is still a work-in-progress and is more likely to get backwards-incompatible updates.
+**Alpha** indicates that the client library for a particular service is still a work-in-progress and is more likely to receive backwards-incompatible updates.
 See `versioning`_ for more details.

-Alpha libraries have development status classifier ``Development Status :: 3 - Alpha``.
+Alpha libraries have a development status classifier of ``Development Status :: 3 - Alpha``.

 If you need support for other Google APIs, check out the `Google APIs Python Client library`_.